-- Compare and evaluate the supply chain governance structures and practices of lead garment firms based in different developed countries (Australia, Germany, Sweden, UK). - Analyse the labour policies and practices of factories in Bangladesh supplying these lead firms. - Explore Bangladeshi garment worker attitudes and behaviour regarding changing factory labour standards. - Understand the impact of new initiatives (such as the 'Accord' or the 'Alliance') on labour standards in factories supplying garments to the lead firms in the above-mentioned developed countries. - Examine the role of the Rana Plaza building collapse as a focusing event that mobilizes support for changes in factory standards intended to have long term and wider implications for the garment industry. - Contribute to policy-making in developed and developing countries by providing strong evidence-based recommendations for improving labour standards in global production networks.
+- Compare and evaluate the supply chain governance structures and practices of lead garment firms based in different developed countries (Australia, Germany, Sweden, UK). - Analyse the labour and environmental policies and practices of factories in Bangladesh supplying these lead firms. - Explore Bangladeshi garment worker attitudes and behaviour regarding changing factory labour and environmental standards. - Understand the impact of multi-stakeholder initiatives (such as the 'Accord') on labour and environmental standards in factories supplying garments to the lead firms in the abovementioned developed countries. - Examine the role of the Rana Plaza building collapse as a focusing event that mobilizes support for changes in factory standards intended to have long term and wider implications for the garment industry. - Contribute to policy-making in developed and developing countries by providing strong evidence-based recommendations for improving labour and environmental standards in global production networks.